boguth/tablexi_challenge/README.md

 - https://www.youtube.com/watch?v=NdF1QDTRkck
 - http://stackoverflow.com/questions/4632322/finding-all-possible-combinations-of-numbers-to-reach-a-given-sum

+In the interest of giving you a working solution in a reasonable timespan, I chose not to address a couple of things that would improve the functionality of the program.
+I wanted to list them below so that you know that I am aware of them.

+1. As I started playing around with validating files and making sure that my solution works for only the formats that resemble the initial example, I stumbled on an edge case.
+If two different items cost the same the program adds both of them to a solution.
+I have a pretty good idea about how to solve this.
+It would involve checking to see if two different items of the same price are on the list.
+If they are, the program would deliver two versions of the list.
+One list has one item, the other list has the other.
+Again, with more time I think I could easily solve this.

-I would like to work on the efficiency of the program.
-I know that right now there are a couple of algorithms in my application that are (O(n^2)).
+2. I know that right now there are a couple of algorithms in my application that are (O(n^2)).
 Being only recently exposed to Big O notation, I am still in the process of learning how to make my algorithms more lean, and I felt that the time it would take me to figure out how to get things down from quadratic time would surpass what was a reasonable amount of time to get you a working solution.

 Things to know for folks looking through the code:
+The code has a number of comments throughout.
+They should help guide anyone reading it through the control flow and logic.
+Please don't hesitate to get in touch with me for any questions.